TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 **Data Storage System:**

 &nbsp; &nbsp; &nbsp; &nbsp;This system shall be made up of a storage drive and an SBC.
-To keep options open for various specs for the SBC and the storage drive, a maximum expenditure of \$150 for the SBC and \$75 for the storage has been set as follows.
+The justification for selecting these components is detailed in the ‘Storage Mediums Considered’ and ‘Single Board Computer (SBC) Approach’ subsections of the Comparative Analysis.
+The SBC shall be used for data processing, and the thumb drive shall be used for data storage.
+The thumb drive has been chosen for its low cost and plug-and-play nature.
+The SBC approach has been chosen for its high processing capability and design flexibility.
+To keep options open for various specifications, the SBC and the storage drive shall not exceed US $120 for the SBC and $25 for the storage as shown below.
 | Subsystem | Item | Budget |
 | --- | --- | --- |
 | Data Storage System
 | | Storage Drive (Thumb Drive) | \$25 |
 | | Single-Board Computer (SBC)\* | \$120\* |
 | Total | | \$145 |

-**Antenna and RF Module System:**
+  \*SBC will be shared between Data Subsystem and RF Module Subsystem **Antenna and RF Module System:**

 &nbsp; &nbsp; &nbsp; &nbsp;This system shall be composed of an RF Module and Dual-Tuned Patch Antenna, which includes the required Coaxial Cable.
-Given the large variation in cost for RF modules, the max budget for this component has been set at \$300.
+The justification for selecting these components is detailed in the ‘RF Signal Conditioning and Digitization’ and ‘Signal Reception’ subsections of the Comparative Analysis.
+The antenna shall receive GNSS signals, and the RF module shall process those signals.
+A dual-tuned patch antenna has been chosen for its low relative cost compared to other options, and the RF module approach has been chosen due to its design simplicity, industry recommendations, and cost considerations.
+Given the large variation in cost for RF modules, the max budget for this component has been set at US $300.
 | Subsystem | Item | Budget |
 | --- | --- | --- |
 | Antenna and RF Module System